projectshft/product-list/README.md

 4. `npm start` to launch the development server on `localhost:8000`.

 5. Copy and paste the contents of `swagger/swagger.yaml` into the [Swagger Editor](https://editor.swagger.io/).
 This is the documentation for the API routes.

+IMPORTANT: Before you are able to use any of the routes, you will need to generate fake data.
+You can do so by navigating first to `localhost:8000/generate-fake-data` then to `localhost:8000/generate-fake-reviews`.

 For testing `GET` routes, you can simply type the URL into your web browser -- for example, `localhost:8000/products`.
 For `POST` and `DELETE` routes, you will need to use a CLI tool like [curl](https://en.wikipedia.org/wiki/CURL) or [download the desktop agent for Postman](https://www.postman.com/downloads/).